My Experience with Disappointment and How I Overcame It

 This is the last part of a 4-part series on how to deal with disappointment.

-(Published in January 2009, one month after I started Personal Excellence)
+(Posted in Jan 2009, a month after I started Personal Excellence)

 Whenever I write my articles, I draw inspiration from the events that are unfolding in my life.
 This one is no different.
 Here, I will be sharing a past experience with disappointment which led to my lessons in this disappointment series.
 My purpose of sharing this is for you to benefit from my experience.
 As you read, see if you can draw any parallels between what I went through and what you are going through now.